Were you a member of the clean plate club when you were a kid? It's time to rethink some of the eating habits that you grew up with.

-Diet myths are "handed down for generations," says Kathleen Fuller, PhD, LMHC, author of Not Your Mother's Diet.
-"To undo a myth or belief, it takes some practice."
+Diet myths are "handed down for generations," says Kathleen Fuller, PhD, author of Not Your Mother's Diet.

 Here are five outdated ideas about food that you may have learned from your parents -- and the grown-up realities.

 Actually, snacking can be healthy, as long as you choose wisely.